This Time I Almost Made It

-This Time I Almost Made It is the third solo studio album released by American country singer, Barbara Mandrell, released in 1974.
+This Time I Almost Made It is the third solo studio album by American country music singer, Barbara Mandrell, released in 1974.

 This would be Mandrell's last album with record company Columbia before the label dropped her.
 She would later switch to ABC/Dot and enjoy the most successful part of her career under the record company.
 This album spawned two singles that charted on the Hot Country Singles & Tracks chart.
 The first single, the title track peaked at #12.
 The second single, "Wonder When My Baby's Coming Home" barely cracked the Top 40, peaking at only #39.
 The album only reached #41 on the Top Country Albums chart.

 In 2016, an expanded version of the album was released on CD, containing the bonus tracks listed below.